 The cluster database is updated with information on the databases mounted on the added server.

 In a large or multiple site environment, especially those in which the DAG is extended to multiple Active Directory sites, you must wait for Active Directory replication of the DAG object containing the first DAG member to complete.
-If this Active Directory object isn't replicated throughout your environment, adding the second server may cause a new cluster (and new CNO) to be created for the DAG.
-This is because the DAG object appears empty from the perspective of the second member being added, thereby causing the Add-DatabaseAvailabilityGroupServer cmdlet to create a cluster and CNO for the DAG, even though these objects already exist.
+If this Active Directory object isn't replicated throughout your environment, adding the second server may cause a new cluster (and a new CNO) to be created for the DAG.
+This creation is because the DAG object appears empty from the perspective of the second member being added, thereby causing the Add-DatabaseAvailabilityGroupServer cmdlet to create a cluster and a CNO for the DAG, even though these objects already exist.
 To verify that the DAG object containing the first DAG server has been replicated, use the Get-DatabaseAvailabilityGroup cmdlet on the second server being added to verify that the first server you added is listed as a member of the DAG.

 The server is joined to the Windows failover cluster for the DAG.